jdoleary/Spellmasons/docs/TasksCurrent.md

-# Nov Week 4
+- Ghost archer should target farthest enemy
+- Nice camera
+    - introduce new levels
+    - exciting akira moment
 - allow shield to stack, but make the mana scale alot
 - Make gameplay video with Brad, add it to Steam and YouTube
     - Bugs
     - Send out Demo
 - Rethink next trailer
     - Lead with "fun"
     - Remove "dead time"
     - get into the action fast
     - Communicate the big idea
 # Nov Week 5 / Dec Week 1
     - Add explain gifs for new units
     - Test Cloud Saves